kamathe/kamathe.github.io/posts/c2asm.md

 For example for `return 0` in C, it runs an instruction `mov $0x0,%eax` and so on.
-Yes you will miss a few things like memory addresses where most of it will be marked `$0x0` and named of libc functions where it will simply say `callq 13 <main+0x13>` instead of saying `callq printf` or `puts` But you will have to make do with what you have got and move further
+Yes you will miss a few things like memory addresses where most of it will be marked `$0x0` and names of library functions where it will simply say `callq 13 <main+0x13>` instead of saying `callq printf` or `puts` But you will have to make do with what you have got and move further

 ```